Amixdu/SeleniumAutomation/README.md

 Testing Theme:<br/>
 1 point for displaying message when dark mode selected<br/>
+1 point for changing background colour when dark mode selected<br/>
-1 point for changing colour when dark mode selected<br/>
+1 point for changing text colour when dark mode selected<br/>
 1 point for displaying message when light mode selected<br/>
 1 point for changing colour when light mode selected<br/>
+1 point for changing text colour when light mode selected<br/>

 Testing Skills:<br/>
 1 point for correctly changing button colour on mouse hover (for all three buttons)<br/>